imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 </p>

 ## My Approach
-Create an experience that offers a balance **visually pleasing and clarity** for the users.
+Create an experience that offers a balance between **visually pleasing and clarity** for the users.
 No mumbo jumbo.
 Common sense instead of wow moments.
 Being mindful that the purpose of the portfolio is to reflect and showcase.
 The focus lies on the content — that is the core.

 ## Fast-Forward
 Looking back at my GitHub repository, I had my first commit on the 30 June 2016.
-Add in a couple weeks before that for my design process.
+Add in a couple weeks for my design process.
 Roughly 6 months has past since I started design and development of my portfolio.
 Finally.
 Here I am.
-Checkout the pixels below for the current version (as of 23 Nov 2016) of my site.
+Checkout the pixels below for the current version (as of 23 Nov 2016).

 ### MacBook Pro 13-inch (2560 * 1600 Resolution)
 <p class="m0">